 - Problems with buying and preparing food.

-Another treatment for Parkinson’s involves medicine which can help to minimise symptoms.
+Another treatment for Parkinson’s involves medicine that helps to minimise symptoms.
 There are three main types of medication which are effective against Parkinson’s.
 They are Levodopa, Monoamine Oxidase-B inhibitors and Dopamine Agonists.
 In general, Parkinson’s drugs try to increase the dopamine in the brain or act as a dopamine substitute.

 In very rare cases where drugs aren’t effective, surgery may also be an option.
 In a process called deep brain stimulation, surgeons implant a pulse generator into your chest wall.
 They connect two fine wires, which they place under the skin and insert precisely into specific areas in the brain.
 The pulse generator produces a tiny electric current, which runs through the wire and stimulates the part of the brain affected by Parkinson’s disease.

 Living with Parkinson’s Disease

 It is important to know that there are support groups out there for people with Parkinson’s.
 Parkinson’s UK offers a wide range of support services online, at home and in your local area.
 You can find out more by visiting their Support page.

 After your diagnosis, one of the first things you’ll need to do is inform the DVLA and your insurance company.
 You won’t necessarily have to stop driving.
-You’ll need to complete a form providing more information about your condition, as well as details of your doctors and specialists.
+However, you will need to complete a form providing more information about your condition, as well as details of your doctors and specialists.
 All of this information will be taken into account to decide whether or not you are fit to drive.

 You might also worry about your job.
 Many people with Parkinson’s are able to continue working for a long time after diagnosis, although you may need to make some changes depending on the severity of your symptoms.
 When it comes to work, here are some things to remember:

 - Your employer has a duty to offer support and make reasonable changes.

 - You need to inform your employer about your condition if your symptoms pose a health and safety risk to you or others.